 So begins a brand new journey for me.
-This time, it won't be on a train, or driving to some distant location.
-This won't be geographic in nature, but raw, undiscovered emotional territory.
+This time, it won't be on a train, or driving to some distant location, but to some raw, undiscovered emotional territory.

 Following the fatal illness of my mother, my priority shifted to taking care of my father, who was diagnosed with Dementia shortly after her passing 5 years ago.
-The next two years, I had nobody to lean on emotionally because my values were so different and I was forcing myself to do the kind of responsible, grown up things a good family upbringing instills within an empathetic person, and I was only able to carry out those tasks alone.
 I was in a fog during the time my mother passed.
 Near daily trips to West Hartford from Northampton.
 Watching her very slowly waste away from COPD.
 Shut off from the world on oxygen, while my father sat in his chair watching soap operas, his face often behind a newspaper, hiding his helplessness.
 And there I was, sitting silently between them, occasionally making eye contact with my mom, who would immediately shift her gaze away.

 Life was a suddenly blank canvas... and the paint and brushes were gone.